Helpful Information for Moving Families

 That place is Teen Lifeline.

 You can always suggest that your child and/or their friends call the hotline for help.
-You can explain that they can call if they are feeling alone and need to talk to someone who can really understand what they are going through because they are teens too.
+You can explain that they can call if they feel alone and need to talk to someone who can really understand what they are going through because they are teens too.
 Sometimes just having the hotline number posted someplace visible can be a silent invitation to call.

 As a parent, you can feel secure knowing that the teen Peer Counselors receive extensive training and are always supervised by a Master’s level clinician.
 In addition, Teen Lifeline’s crisis hotline is accredited by the American Association of Suicidology, attesting to the high level of service provided.